SegiH/gmusicutility/README.md

 Some of the features that this app uses can be customized by editing gMusicUtility.py and changing the appropriate variables.
 Do not change anything below the line that says ### DO NOT EDIT ANYTHING BELOW THIS LINE

+checkForUpdates = True - Change to False to disable automatic update checking

 tableForegroundColor - Change HTML table foreground color.
 Color must be provided as hexadecimal.
 Ex: tableForegroundColor = "#000000" will set the foreground color to black

 tableBackgroundColor - Change HTML table background color.
 Color must be provided as hexadecimal.
 Ex: tableBackgroundColor = "#FFFFFF" will set the background color to white